jsenv/core/packages/server/docs/server_timing/server_timing.md

 server-timing: a;desc="service:nocontent.handleRequest";dur=0.007546901, b;desc="service:ok";dur=0.0018849
 ```

-You can also measure time taken by a function using _timeFunction_ exports and returning a _timing_ property.
+It is also possible to put more timing information by returning a _timing_ property as shown below:

 ```js
 import { startServer, pluginServerTimings } from "@jsenv/server"